Lectionary this week: Jesus visits the temple

 In Luke 2:41-52, the twelve-year-old Jesus is also making a statement, albeit a far more important one than the misguided statement I made when I was his age.

 This wasn’t the family’s first trip to Jerusalem.
-The passage tells us that they made this trip every year, so Jesus knew the routine.
+The passage tells us they made this trip every year, so Jesus knew the routine.
 In fact, I think he was counting on the routine.
-He understood it would take time for Mary and Joseph to discover that he wasn’t among the large group of travelers and he took advantage of the situation.
+He understood it would take time for Mary and Joseph to discover he wasn’t among the large group of travelers and he took advantage of the situation.

 “The boy Jesus stayed in Jerusalem.”
 He didn’t miss his bus or get lost.
 He stayed in Jerusalem.
 On purpose.
 Why?